byllynho/SellBackMart/docs/user_stories.md

   - Status: xxx

 - US Edit an item
-  - Description: As a User, I will able to edit the information of the item I post to make some change.
+  - Description: As a User, I will able to edit the information of the item I post, so that I can make some changes if necessary.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx

 - US Mark an item as sold
-  - Description: As a User, I will able to mark the item I post as sold so I can close the deal of this item.
+  - Description: As a User, I will able to mark the item I post as sold, so that I can close the deal of this item.
   - Estimate: xxx
   - Priority: xxx
   - Status: xxx